lucaCambi77/360t/README.md

 Everything not specified is to be decided by you; everything specified is a hard requirement.

 You should send your source code as an archive attached to the e-mail; inline links for downloading will be ignored.

+## Install and run ##

+To use the application you need java 8 installed in your machine.
+For the socket game, address 59090 must not be in use, otherwise change the address in the Constant class to one that can be used to run the application

+There is a default profiles with which you can run the application

+To install

+	- mvn clean install

+To run

+There are two games to play (both of sh files must have execute rights, see command chmod +x)

+1) Game based on simple threads :

+	./threadgame.sh

+2) Game based on socket communication :

+	./socketgame.sh